-Born with an exceptional gift of intuitive ability Gin has assisted countless clients, readers and course participants of all walks of life.
-Gin has held hands with the dying, counseled incarcerated women, encouraged the hopeless, sat on street curbs with the downtrodden and addicted —all before her professional work as a psychotherapist began.
-During her professional career Gin worked with the general population, an elite high-profile clientele, to her most ardent quest in agency work with at-risk-youth; a population of which she was included during her own youth.
-With a background in marketing, public relations and communications Gin has also acted as a professional consultant encompassing the scope of independent entrepreneurs to a prestigious corporate clientele including Fortune 500 companies.
+Gin has assisted countless clients across the world: clients, readers and course participants of all walks of life.
+She has held hands with the dying, counseled incarcerated women, encouraged the hopeless, sat on street curbs with the downtrodden and addicted.
+During her professional career Gin worked with the general population, elite high-profile clientele, to her most ardent quest in agency work with at-risk-youth; a population of which she was included during her own youth.

-Gin left a thriving professional psychotherapy practice to pursue her calling of writing and teaching with a profound dedication of service to humanity.
+Dr. Gin left a thriving professional psychotherapy practice to pursue her calling of writing and teaching with a profound dedication of service to humanity.
 As a curator of ancient wisdom and bridge builder between science, spirituality and the creative she raises the vibration of each subject she contributes.
 With each offering she provides her audience with greater insight into current life situations and ultimate life purpose.
-Through her nurturing authentic nature and skillful guidance accelerated awareness and clarity result merging from her knowledge and experience in clinical psychology, a passionate lifelong pursuit of ancient wisdom teachings, her personal journey and creativity.
+Through her nurturing authentic nature and skillful guidance accelerated awareness and clarity result merging from her eclectic areas of knowledge including clinical psychology, a passionate lifelong pursuit of ancient wisdom teachings, her personal journey and creativity.

-Gin Love Thompson is currently working on the completion of her first memoir and collections of poetry.
+Gin is currently working on the completion of her first memoir and collections of poetry.